 As a parent you will soon discover that babies are messy, it’s unavoidable.
 Poop smears and food splatters are but a few of the many different substances you will need to wash off your baby.
-A baby bath tub could be just what you need to make washing your baby a super simple process.
+A baby bathtub could be just what you need to make washing your baby a super simple process.
+But what’s the best baby bath tub?

 There are so many different types of baby bath tubs available, each claiming to be better than the next.
-How do you determine which bath tub is best for your baby?
+How do you determine which is the best infant bath tub, and what makes it perfect for your baby?

-I have created a super detailed guide on baby bath tubs that will provide you with all the information you need find a tub that suits you and your baby.
-Once you have finished reading this guide you will be an baby bath tub expert.
+I have created a super detailed guide on baby bath tubs that will provide you with all the information you need to find a tub that suits you and your baby.
+Once you have finished reading this guide you will be a baby bath tub expert.

 Use the links below to jump to your preferred section or continue reading from top to bottom.
 It’s all great information.

-Lets start out by taking a closer look at some of the greatest baby bath tubs availble.
-These bath tubs are loved by parents all over the world and with good reason; they provide frustration free bathing.
+Let’s start out by taking a closer look at a selection of great tubs, as we try to find the best baby bath tub available.
+These bath tubs are loved by parents all over the world and with good reason; they provide frustration-free bathing.

 Best Standard Baby Bath Tub